wazo-platform/wazo-doc/source/system/https_certificate.rst

 To make the HTTP client accept this certificate, you have two choices:

-* configure your HTTP client to trust the self-signed XiVO certificate by adding a new trusted CA.
+* configure your HTTP client to trust the self-signed Wazo certificate by adding a new trusted CA.
   The CA certificate (or bundle) is the file :file:`/usr/share/xivo-certs/server.crt`.
 * replace the self-signed certificate with your own trusted certificate.